Looking for the easy answer for how to develop the best sales skills?

 Second, they become consciously ignorant.
 They know what they don’t know.

 Third, they become consciously educated.
 They know what they should know but have a tough time doing it.
-They have to think like a baby, "place one foot out front, land on the heel then roll the foot forward, select other foot, etc."
+They have to think like a baby, "place one foot out front, land on the heel, then roll the foot forward, select the other foot, etc."

 Finally, they become unconsciously educated.
 That is, they no longer need to think about exactly what to do.
 They have practiced it so much and have met with success so often; it is as natural as walking or breathing air.

 Changing your behavior is a choice

-"Much like waking up an hour earlier to go for a run, leaving your smartphone in the next room during dinner, or facing a disagreement head-on, making the choice to change is separates those creating the life they want and those who just live."
+"Much like waking up an hour earlier to go for a run, leaving your smartphone in the next room during dinner, or facing a disagreement head-on, choosing to change separates those creating the life they want and those who just live."

 A great salesperson who has been properly trained doesn’t have to consciously think, “OK, I’m going to go up and greet this guy with Welcome, walk past him at a 45-degree angle, wait for a minute or two for him to get the lay of the land, then I’ll return and engage.”

 The concept of the proper way how to make a sale has become a part of their way of thinking.

 Now don’t get confused with the employee who just "wings" it and says the same thing over and over again – that’s not what we’re talking about.
 That’s just plain laziness!